bahmanm/ojlang-core/README.md

 Oj (pronounced like Owl) is a Forth on JVM.

 # Design #
-*NOTE: As the general design follows the guidlines in [Thoughts On JVM-based Forth Implementation](http://www.bahmanm.com/blogs/thoughts-on-jvm-based-forth-implementation) it's a good idea to take a few minutes and read the post first.*
+*NOTE: As the general design follows the guidelines in [Thoughts On JVM-based Forth Implementation](http://www.bahmanm.com/blogs/thoughts-on-jvm-based-forth-implementation) it's a good idea to take a few minutes and read the post first.*